|Homepage:||Click to visit|

 About the Program

 ETHOS is founded on the belief that engineers are more apt and capable to appropriately serve our world when they have experienced opportunities that increase their understanding of technology's global linkage with values, culture, society, politics, and economy.

 ETHOS seeks to provide experiential learning through service-learning internships, student organization activities, collaborative research and hands-on classroom projects that support appropriate technologies for the developing world, locally and globally.
 Such experiences expose students to alternative, non-traditional technologies that are based on fundamental science and engineering principles, but have tangible and immediate impacts on improving the lives of those who use them.
 ETHOS maintains, as its educational objective, to challenge students to think creatively and independently, to work as a team and communicate effectively, and address issues of appropriate technology, environmental ethics, social responsibility, and cultural sensitivity.
 Such exposure, both inside and outside the classroom, allows students to recognize the far-reaching effects, positive and negative, of engineering and technology and thus the responsibilities of being an engineer in our ever-increasing global society.

-Students will apply for admission to the two-part program, which begins with an Appropriate Technology course in the spring, followed by a summer overseas or domestic technical immersion placement.
+Students will apply for admission to the two-part program, which begins with an Appropriate Technology course in the spring, followed by a summer international or domestic technical immersion placement.

-Students may be placed at an internship site in South or Central America, Africa, or Asia as part of a small group.
+Students may be placed at an internship site in the Americas, Africa, or Asia as part of a small group.
 Students are directly supervised by their in-country host organization.